 Just outside the market on Market Street pop into Objects of Use; a homewares store teeming with beautifully designed everyday objects.

-Back inside the market, we highly recommend the coffee at Columbia Coffee Roasters, who source, roast and brew their own beans.
-Their flat white is textured to perfection and the salted caramel brownie is the best accompaniment to plot the remaining things to do in Oxford.
+Paul and I highly recommend the coffee at Columbia Coffee Roasters, who source, roast and brew their own beans.
+Their flat white is textured to perfection and the salted caramel brownie is the best accompaniment.

 5 – SHOP AT BLACKWELL’S BOOKSHOP

 There are two Blackwell’s in Oxford.
-The original on Broad Street and a newer store in Westgate Shopping Centre which also stocks stationery, cards, games and toys.
+The original is on Broad Street and a newer store is in Westgate Shopping Centre which also stocks stationery, cards, games and toys.

 One of the great things to do in Oxford is to visit the Bridge of Sighs early in the morning when the street will be less busy.